Breast Needle Biopsy

 Mammogram or ultrasound images will be taken to find the correct site.
 The doctor will make a tiny cut in the breast and insert a special probe.
 Using the probe, the doctor will remove several core samples of breast tissue from the site.
 After this is done, the site will be covered with a bandage.

 Sometimes the site can only be seen with an MRI scan.
 Because of this, an MRI-guided breast biopsy may be needed.
 This procedure takes more time.

 Less than 1 hour

 Will It Hurt?

-There will be slight pain in your breast after the biopsy.
-Your doctor may prescribe pain medication.
+There will be slight pain in the breast after the biopsy.
+Pain medicine can help.

-- Redness, swelling, increasing pain, a lot of bleeding, or discharge from the biopsy site
+- Excess bleeding, redness, swelling, or discharge from the biopsy site

 Canadian Breast Cancer Network